1. How to update existing cards or initiatives via import?

 Movement of cards within the same workflow

 In order to move cards or initiatives via import, the column/lane names in the file should match the respective column/lane names on your Kanbanize board.

 In addition, and similarly to when you update cards via import, you would also need to have a column header with a parameter that would be used to identify which cards/initiatives to move.
-This is done using the Card ID, Custom Card ID or External Link parameters.
-If the values in those fields do not match the ID or external link of an existing item on your board, new work items will be created instead.
+This is done using the Card ID or the Custom Card ID.
+If the values in those fields do not match the ID of an existing item on your board, new work items will be created instead.
 This would be visible on the import validation window prior to performing the actual import.

 For example, let's assume you have an existing card with ID 12345, located in the Requested column of your Cards Workflow.